Treatment

 Choose a preferred language

-In some cases, your healthcare provider may prescribe medicines to dissolve or prevent stones.
+In some cases, your doctor may prescribe medicines to dissolve or prevent kidney stones.
 Or medicine may be prescribed to stop an infection.
 Once the infection is controlled, the stone can be removed.

 Medicines

-Be certain your healthcare provider knows your full health history before you start kidney stone medicines.
+Be certain your doctor knows your full health history before you start kidney stone medicines.
 Some kidney stone medicines have serious side effects.
 The longer you take the medicine and the higher the dose, the more likely the side effects will occur.
-Let your provider know right away if you have any side effects.
+Let your doctor know right away if you have any side effects.

-For uric acid or cystine stones, your healthcare provider may prescribe medicines.
-You’ll take these for your lifetime.
-Medicines can’t dissolve calcium oxalate stones.
+For uric acid or cystine stones, your doctor may prescribe medicines.
+You'll take these for your lifetime.
+Medicines can't dissolve calcium oxalate stones.
 But they often help prevent them.
-If you have an infection stone, your healthcare provider may prescribe antibiotics.
+If you have an infection stone, also called a struvite stone, your doctor may prescribe antibiotics.
 You may take these before and after your stone is removed.

 Uric acid stones are caused by too much uric acid in your urine.
 This can be worsened by a high-meat diet.
 Allopurinol reduces uric acid.
 The stone can be dissolved with bicarbonate, potassium citrate, or a similar drug.